sophiegoldman/IndependentWork/README.md

 # IndependentWork

-This repository contains the notebook used to analyze course evaluation data and the final paper abstract for my Fall 2021 Independent Work Project.
+This repository contains the notebook used to analyze course evaluation data, as well as the abstract and final paper, for my Fall 2021 Independent Work Project.